- How To Teach Meditation Step 1: Choose Your Audience

 Having decided your target audience you will next need to choose which type of meditation you wish to teach.
 There are more than 30 types of meditation, and if you include all Buddhist techniques that number goes to more than 700.
 That’s a lot of meditation techniques.

-If you are already particularly knowledgeable about a certain type, then logically that is the type you should teach.
-If you are currently undecided you may wish to take a look at the different types of meditation using the link in the last paragraph.
+If you are already particularly knowledgeable about a certain type of meditation, logically that is the type you should teach.
+If you are currently undecided you may wish to take a look at the different types of meditation using the link in the point above.

 What Type Of Meditation Will You Teach?